 July 2018: Computer Communications has accepted our measurement study on the correlation between routing changes and data-plane packet losses in an operational ISP network (Renater)

 July 2018: participation in Coseners 2018, the UK Academic Meeting on Systems and Networks

 May 2018: honored to have been a member of the PhD thesis committee of Renaud Hartert, from UCLouvain

-May 2018: our paper on the interplay between intra-domain routing, topologies, and traffic variability has been accepted at SIGCOMM 2018!
+May 2018: our work on the interplay between path allocation, topology design and input traffic for low-latency routing within ISPs has been accepted at SIGCOMM 2018!